Tokyo Travel Guide

 Set your alarm to see Toyosu Fish Market (previously known as Tsukiji Market) come to life in the pre-dawn hours.
 The world's largest fish market is the place to eat the best sushi of your life at knockdown prices, but if the queues for the poky restaurants get too much, check out the ace tempura stands instead.

 Go shopping in high-end Ginza or try and fit in with the cool kids in ultra-hip Harajuku.
 The latter is the best place to see Tokyo's most out-there cosplay fashions.

 Grab a beer with the city's salarymen in any of the small Izakayas around Shibuya Station, or sink shochu or sake in the tiny bars which hide behind curtains down every alleyway in the centre of the city.
 Then hit a karaoke bar or practice your gaming skills in the countless, skull-thumping arcades of Akihabara.

 Be sure to kick back in a public bath where locals love to go for a gossip after a long day in the office.
 And take time to visit incense-shrouded shrines and get a minute's peace away from the throb of the city.

-As the 2020 Olympics loom, Tokyo’s popularity is certain to boom further.
+After the 2020 Olympics, Tokyo's popularity is certain to boom further.
 Get there now to see why it remains one of the world's most captivating cities.